 A second way Canary protects your home is via motion detection.
 When the camera detects motion, it will send a push notification.
 However, motion detection is often unreliable, leading to false alarms.
 To help reduce false alarms, View offers the same learning technology as AIO.
 Over time, the device learns from the Canary community as a whole.
 Every time a Canary user marks an event as false (light, car, person, other, etc.) this feedback is sent to the Canary team and used to make the camera smarter.
 Eventually, the camera will ignore most repetitive non-important events and focus on what matters.

-To test this, I placed the cameras in a window during the day (they can’t record through a window at night).
-At first, I received a couple of notifications when the trees swayed, but quickly, Canary learned to ignore the trees and focused on other areas.
-For me, this happened fairly quickly, which was a departure from how my AIO behaved when I first tested in 2015.
+To test this, we placed the cameras in a window during the day (they can’t record through a window at night because of the IR LED).
+At first, received a couple of notifications when the trees swayed, but quickly, Canary learned to ignore the trees and focused on other areas.
+For us, this happened fairly quickly, which was a departure from how our AIO behaved when we first tested in 2015.
 At that time, learning was a slow process.

-While that was all fine and dandy, Canary struggled to detect my triggered events.
-In testing indoors, I set the camera to away and tried to trigger events.
-Over the course of 20 minutes, I disarmed and armed the camera and danced around.
-Though the camera was set to max sensitivity, it only caught my very first event and an event triggered fifteen minutes later.
-This was reminiscent of the testing I did in January: Canary would catch some events, but ignore others.
-My assumption is that like Nest, Canary has some sort of built-in retrigger time.
-Unfortunately, performance was the same when I paid for a Canary Membership.
+While that was all fine and dandy, Canary struggled to detect our triggered events.
+In testing indoors, we set the camera to away and tried to trigger events.
+Over the course of 20 minutes, we disarmed and armed the camera and danced around.
+Though the camera was set to max sensitivity, it only caught our very first event and an event triggered fifteen minutes later.
+This was reminiscent of the testing we did in January: Canary would catch some events, but ignore others.
+Our assumption is that like Nest, Canary has some sort of built-in retrigger time.
+Unfortunately, performance was the same when we paid for a Canary Membership.
 More on Memberships later.

 Person Detection and Masking

 Thanks to Canary’s ability to learn, it can now detect people to help further combat false alarms.